 Along with park staff, the intern will staff community fairs such as Patchogue’s “Family Fun Night,” and career fairs at local schools and colleges, and assist with offsite programming in other under-served communities on Long Island.
 The intern will work alongside National Park Service Park Rangers at park visitor centers to assist with park programs and visitor operations.
 These opportunities will help orient the intern to park resources and the visitor experience, as well as provide a place-based venue for developing and practicing communication skills.

-The intern will assist with programs geared for youth and general public audiences on a variety of topics including shoreline dynamics, barrier island ecology, natural resource issues, recreational canoeing, marine seining, maritime history and more.
-Once the intern gains adequate content knowledge and progresses with interpretive skills development, she/he will be encouraged to lead programs as well as develop and conduct new programs on park topics of interest.
-He/she will also help plan for, implement, and participate in volunteer and partner events such as the annual National Public Lands Day Patchogue River Cleanup, bi-weekly water quality testing on the Patchogue River, the Fire Island Lighthouse Preservation Society’s Bark Ranger Day, native plant/pollinator gardening days, and coastal cleanups.
+The intern will assist with programs and media geared for youth and general public audiences on a variety of topics including marine life, recreational fishing, barrier island ecology, shoreline dynamics, maritime and American history, and more.
+Once the intern gains adequate content knowledge and progresses with interpretive skills development, she/he will be encouraged to lead programs and develop media on park topics of interest.
+He/she will also help plan for, implement, and participate in volunteer and partner events such as fishing clinics, coastal cleanups, and native plant/pollinator gardening days.